 Your role as a witness at a fitness to practise hearing is vital.
 It gives the practice committee a first-hand account of what happened in the case they are considering.

-We understand that giving evidence may be a new experience for you, so we aim to answer any questions that you may have about the hearing in our witness information leaflet.
+We understand that giving evidence may be a new experience for you, so we aim to answer any questions that you may have about the hearing in our witness information guide here.

 You can also find information about how your witness support officer can help.